 Other Off-Grid Laws in Kentucky

-Because there are so many areas in Kentucky which do not have zoning or strict building codes, it is legal to live in RVs or tiny homes in much of the state.
+Because so many areas in Kentucky do not have zoning or strict building codes, it is legal to live in RVs or tiny homes in much of the state.
 However, the laws about on-site sewage management still apply.

 - Examples of Ready-Made Off Grid Homes